TajaKuzman/Parlamint-translation/README.md

  `CUDA_VISIBLE_DEVICES=1 nohup python 9-translate-additional-files.py "DK" "da" > logs/DK/process_additional_files.md &`
 3. If the statistics for the corpus in process_additional_files.md showed that some files are missing from the df (because they are empty), add the empty files to the final corpus: `CUDA_VISIBLE_DEVICES=2 nohup python 6.2-add-empty-files-additional.py "SE" > logs/SE/add_missing_files.md &`
 4. Send to partners: `scp -r Final-data/ParlaMint-IS.conllu/ParlaMint-IS.conllu machine_address:~/`.
-5. We haven't considered translating notes for additional files yet.
+5. For translating notes, we take the entire corpus (see points 8 and 9 above).

 The code aligns the words based on the prior file created from the main corpus (which is much larger and thus ensures better alignment).
 The additional files are saved in the same folder as the original main corpus, so if there were any files with the same name, they overwrite them.